- Overview

 Related documentation

-- Job Sync API - For Scenario 4 (sending jobs directly to Indeed)
+- Job Sync API - Use for Scenario 4, when you send jobs directly to Indeed.

-- Sponsored Jobs API account management - Employer account information
+- Sponsored Jobs API account management - Employer account details.